 Siba Moussa is a PhD student at McGill's Chemistry Department.
 She is interested in all things related to electrochemical sensing, enzymes and nanotechnology.
 When Siba is not in the lab, you’ll find her wandering outdoors or reading a book or two.
 One of Siba’s favourite things is to show others how cool chemistry is through outreach!

 Siting Ni is a Ph.D. student in the Department of Chemistry studying material chemistry.
 She loves creating something colourful in the lab, listening to classical music, and putting some paints on canvas.

 Jorge Ramos is currently in his PhD trying to understand how molecules work.
 Directly imported from Mexico he enjoys talking and teaching science to any people who is (or not) willing to hear him.
 In love with the idea of scientific society where the reason drives the world.

-Anaïs Robert is a first year MSc Neuroscience student with a background in chemistry.
+Anaïs Robert is a MSc Neuroscience student with a background in chemistry.
 She loves applying all the cool things she's learned from chemistry to biology and everyday life.
 When not in the lab, you can find her kicking a soccer ball around with some friends.